Norodom Sihanouk: Pre-independence and self-rule

 Subsequently, civil demonstrations against the monarchy and the French broke out in the countryside, alarming Sihanouk, who began to suspect that the Democrats were complicit.
 In June 1952 Sihanouk dismissed the Democrat nominee Huy Kanthoul and made himself prime minister.
 A few days later, Sihanouk privately confided in exasperation to the US chargé d'affaires, Thomas Gardiner Corcoran, that parliamentary democracy was unsuitable for Cambodia.

 In January 1953, Sihanouk re-appointed Penn Nouth as prime minister before leaving for France.
 Once there, Sihanouk wrote to French President Vincent Auriol requesting that he grant Cambodia full independence, citing widespread anti-French sentiment among the Cambodian populace.
-Auriol deferred Sihanouk's request to the French Commissioner for Overseas Territories, Jean Letourneau, who promptly rejected it.
+Auriol deferred Sihanouk's request to the Minister of the Overseas, Jean Letourneau, who promptly rejected it.
 Subsequently, Sihanouk traveled to Canada and the United States, where he gave radio interviews to present his case.

 He took advantage of the prevailing anti-communist sentiment in those countries, arguing that Cambodia faced a Communist threat similar to that of the Viet Minh in Vietnam, and that the solution was to grant full independence to Cambodia.
 Sihanouk returned to Cambodia in June 1953, taking up residence in Siem Reap.
 He organised public rallies calling for Cambodians to fight for independence, and formed a citizenry militia which attracted about 130,000 recruits.

 In August 1953, France agreed to cede control over judicial and interior affairs to Cambodia, and in October 1953 the defense ministry as well.
 At the end of October, Sihanouk went to Phnom Penh, where he declared Cambodia's independence from France on 9 November 1953.
 In May 1954, Sihanouk sent two of his cabinet ministers, Nhiek Tioulong and Tep Phan, to represent Cambodia at the Geneva Conference.
 The agreements affirmed Cambodia's independence and allowed it to seek military aid from any country without restrictions.

 At the same time, Sihanouk's relations with the governing Democrat party remained strained, as they were wary of his growing political influence.
 To counter Democrat opposition, Sihanouk held a national referendum to gauge public approval for his efforts to seek national independence.
 While the results showed 99.8 percent approval, Australian historian Milton Osborne noted that open balloting was carried out and voters were cowed into casting an approval vote under police surveillance.